Table of Contents

 Example – Susan is washing the dishes.

-In this sentence, ‘washing the dishes’ is the simple predicate.
+In this sentence, ‘washing the dishes’ is a simple predicate.

 - Complete predicate (verbs that are present with a modifier)